-This privacy notice applies only to the Vice Provost for Faculty and Academic Affairs (https://vpfaa.indiana.edu) and explains our practices concerning the collection, use, and disclosure of visitor information.
-Visitor information collected by Vice Provost for Faculty and Academic Affairs will be used only as outlined in this privacy notice.
+This privacy notice applies only to the Office of the Vice Provost for Faculty & Academic Affairs (https://vpfaa.indiana.edu/) and explains our practices concerning the collection, use, and disclosure of visitor information.
+Visitor information collected by Office of the Vice Provost for Faculty & Academic Affairs will be used only as outlined in this privacy notice.

 Other units at the university may collect and use visitor information in different ways.
 Therefore, visitors to other university websites should review the privacy notices for the particular sites they visit.
-Vice Provost for Faculty and Academic Affairs is not responsible for the content of other websites or for the privacy practices of websites outside the scope of this notice.
+Office of the Vice Provost for Faculty & Academic Affairs is not responsible for the content of other websites or for the privacy practices of websites outside the scope of this notice.

-Because Internet technologies continue to evolve rapidly, Vice Provost for Faculty and Academic Affairs may make appropriate changes to this notice in the future.
+Because Internet technologies continue to evolve rapidly, Office of the Vice Provost for Faculty & Academic Affairs may make appropriate changes to this notice in the future.
 Any such changes will be consistent with our commitment to respecting visitor privacy, and will be clearly posted in a revised privacy notice.

 Collection and Use

 When you view pages on our site, the web server automatically collects certain technical information from your computer and about your connection.

 This site is hosted on IU Sitehosting, a shared web–hosting environment provided by IU’s University Information Technology Services.
 For more information about privacy practices related to IU Sitehosting, read the Webserve/IU Sitehosting Privacy Notice Supplement.

 In addition to any information collected by IU Sitehosting, our server and/or site collects the following: